null

 How to avoid blisters from new shoes

 There are a few steps you can take, to avoid blisters forming when you have new shoes.
-The most important factor is to buy shoes that are suitable for the shape of your foot.
-For example, if your child has wide feet, look for shoes with a rounded toe in width fittings from G to H. Look for fastenings such as rip tape, laces or buckles that give you more flexibility and if you still need more width, consider sizing up half a length size as this will also increase the width.
+The most important factor is to wear shoes that fit and are suitable for the shape of your child's foot.
+For example, if your child has wide feet, look for shoes with a rounded toe in width fittings from G to H. Look for fastenings such as rip-tape, laces or buckles that give you more adjustability and if you still need more width, consider sizing up half a length size as this will also increase the width.
 Here is a list of other ways you can aim to avoid blisters with new shoes:

 1. Wear socks